dshetty100/Kick-starter-Analysis/README.md

 ### Challenges and Difficulties Encountered
 The challenges that I encountered was converting the deadline and the launch date to a human-readable format.
 This was overcome by searching for the "convert Timestamp To Date" on google and going to the site https://www.extendoffice.com/documents/excel/2473-excel-timestamp-to-date.html
+Also, since the stastics relating to the play category was poor, the margin of error in this analysis could be significant.
 ## Results

 - Louise's campaign for her play (which belong to theater category) is most likely to be successful if launched in the second quarter of the year.